aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listcolumncollection/_index.md

 ﻿---
 title: ListColumnCollection
 second_title: Aspose.Cells for Node.js via C++ API Reference
-description: Represents A collection of all the [ListColumn](./listcolumn/) objects in the specified ListObject object.
+description: Represents A collection of all the ListColumn.listcolumn objects in the specified ListObject object.
 type: docs
 url: /nodejs-cpp/listcolumncollection/
 ---